Strong Duality in Risk-Constrained Nonconvex Functional Programming: Risk Measures

-Problem (\ref{eq:Base_Problem_D}) (which is equivalent to (\ref{eq:Base}) under the conditions outlined above) is very general and several cases of special interest can be formulated as particular instances.
-As already discussed, those instances include the risk-neutral version of (\ref{eq:Base}).
-A nontrivial case of particular value is that of the Conditional Value-at-Risk at level $\beta\in(0,1]$ ($\mathrm{CVaR}^{\beta}$) defined as \citep{Rockafellar1997,ShapiroLectures_2ND}
+As already discussed, problem \eqref{eq:Base} (which is equivalent to (\ref{eq:Base_Problem_D}) under the conditions mentioned in the introduction) is very general and several cases of special interest can be formulated as particular instances, in addition, of course, to the risk-neutral version of \eqref{eq:Base}.
+We now briefly discuss some standard risk measures and how they fit the adopted framework, as follows.